 Spotlight On: buzz Mental Health Guides

 Our popular buzz NHS Mental Health Guides have been available to read, download and print on our website for a couple of weeks now and we've already had almost 500 guides downloaded!
-It's great to see our guides are as popular as ever, covering a wide variety of mental health topics from dealing with depression and understanding personality disorders to the relationship between food and mood, and managing anxiety.
+It's great to see our guides are as popular as ever, covering a wide variety of mental health topics from dealing with depression and understanding personality disorders to managing anxiety.

-There are 13 guides in total, seven of which are also available in a physical format from the buzz Knowledge Service at Fallowfield Library.
+There are 12 guides in total, six of which are also available in a physical format from the buzz Knowledge Service at Fallowfield Library.
 If you work in health and social care in Manchester you're welcome to pick up a limited number of these from the library.
-Find out more about these seven topics below with a quick tip from each guide to get you started...
+Find out more about these seven topics below with a quick tip from each of the guides to get you started...

 "Negative thoughts will make your anxiety worse.
 If you think negatively about situations you will feel more anxious or worried and you may start to see danger where there is none.
 You can find out more about unhelpful thinking styles further on in the guide.